Glenmore Trail: Route description

 East of Deerfoot Trail, the freeway curves to the southeast and traffic levels decrease by approximately one half, to less than 70,000 vehicles per weekday in 2015.
 Glenmore Trail passes to the north of Calgary Auto Mall before crossing the Bow River on the Graves Bridge, which was twinned in 2009 and now carries three lanes westbound and four lanes eastbound on two separate structures.
 East of the river, Glenmore Trail passes between the residential areas of Ogden and Riverbend before a partial cloverleaf interchange at 18 Street SE.
-The four-lane freeway continues east over the CP Rail mainline and a diamond interchange with Ogden Road / 24 Street SE.
+The four-lane freeway continues east over the CPKC Brooks subdivision mainline and a diamond interchange with Ogden Road / 24 Street SE.
 The freeway ends at an at-grade split intersection with Barlow Trail, and the four lane expressway continues east through commercial and light industrial development across at-grade intersections with 52 Street SE and 68 Street SE before a partial cloverleaf interchange at Stoney Trail.

 Beyond Stoney Trail, Glenmore Trail becomes a two-lane highway and becomes Highway 560, maintained by Alberta Transportation.
 The roadway and property to the north are in Rocky View County; however, land to the south of the roadway is still within Calgary limits.
 Glenmore Trail passes 100 Street SE and fully enters Rocky View County east of 116 Street SE (Range Road 284), continuing east at 100 km/h as a rural two-lane highway.
 Highway 560 ends in Langdon, but Glenmore Trail continues east at 80 km/h as a two-lane rural road (Township Road 234), ending at Highway 817 south of Strathmore.